 Accessing your records

-Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
+Every member of staff who works for Healthshare has a legal obligation to keep information about you confidential.
 Individual staff may only view your records with a legitimate reason for a legitimate purpose.
-This would of course include the clinician(s) directly involved in your care or other staff who might be ordering or receiving diagnostic results linked to your care.
+This would of course include the clinician(s) directly involved in your care or other staff who might be ordering or receiving results linked to your care.

 Other administration or management staff may need to access and use your records to contact you regarding appointments or your care.
 Our Patient Administration System where your records are stored creates a record of who has accessed your record for control and audit purposes.

 Accessing or allowing someone else to access, your record without a legitimate purpose by a Healthshare member of staff is a serious data breach and is dealt with under our disciplinary procedures.